By Michael Bateson, former Senior Analyst at Sancroft.

 The stark conclusion of the report is that a failure to act address these issues will not only have a serious impact on the future health of the sector from a financial perspective, but it will also fail to deliver the much-needed improvements in its environmental performance.

-Please get in touch with firstname.lastname@example.org for advice on how construction businesses can identify key sustainability challenges and what your organisation can do to ensure future success.
+Please email firstname.lastname@example.org for advice on how construction businesses can identify key sustainability challenges and what your organisation can do to ensure future success.